 - a.
 The JCPC shall submit a request for certification annually.
-The JCPC Certification (Form JCPC/OP 002) provides verification that the JCPC has completed its legislatively mandated responsibilities including: - i.
-Membership: Positions are filled and appointed by the County Commissioners with staggered terms; - ii.
-Bylaws: The JCPC has current bylaws; - iii.
-Policies and Procedures: The JCPC has written policies and procedures for funding of programs and conflict of interest; - iv.
-Leadership: The JCPC has a Chair and Vice-Chair at a minimum;
+The JCPC Certification (Form JCPC/OP 002) provides verification that the JCPC has completed its legislatively mandated responsibilities including: - Membership: Positions are filled and appointed by the County Commissioners with staggered terms;